The 8 players to play for both Man Utd and Barcelona

 “With the injuries, I could never catch that train [a run in the side] and have a stable season.

 “When I look back at that team – [Ryan] Giggs, David Beckham, Paul Scholes, Roy Keane, Eric Cantona, and then the likes of Dwight Yorke, Teddy Sheringham, and Andrew Cole – not to have played much is nothing to be ashamed of.”

 Blanc’s time at Barcelona probably came too late, having only one season in Catalonia in 1996-97 when he was 31.

-Yet anyone who scores in El Classico for La Blaugrana will always have a special place in Barca folklore, as will anyone who scores a vital goal in a comeback win for Manchester United just as Blanc did in 2001 against Spurs.
+Yet anyone who scores in El Clasico for the Blaugrana will always have a special place in Barca folklore, as will anyone who scores a vital goal in a comeback win for Manchester United just as Blanc did in 2001 against Spurs.

-Both were his only goals for both clubs, United his last in a long, World Cup-winning career.
+They were his only goals for both clubs, and the United one his last in a long, World Cup-winning career.

 On this day, in 2001, @ManUtd came back from 0-3 down at HT to defeat @SpursOfficial 5-3 via goals from @vancole9, Laurent Blanc, @RvN1776, Veron and David Beckham.
 Here are the 5 goals scored during the comeback. #MUFC #MUFC_FAMILY #THFC pic.twitter.com/O5J4QWOk1n

 — Manchester United Fan Club India (@MUFC_India) September 29, 2020